 If you, or someone in your life is struggling with shopping addiction, our team at Mission Harbor can help.
 We offer treatment for behavioral addictions, as well as mental health disorders for both adults and adolescents.
 Our clinicians and therapists create a customized plan for every client that is designed to optimize their recovery.

-Learn more about the therapies we offer at our Santa Barbara outpatient center.
+Learn more about the therapies we offer at our Santa Barbara and Southern California outpatient centers.

 The facilities at Mission Harbor are staffed with trained experts to best assist patients with their mental health issues.
 We are capable of dealing with any and all cases with a licensed staff, equipment, and approved techniques.
 Our mission is to help those who want to help themselves, and we support your decision in seeking help.